Call for proposals: Informality, Tax, and the State (Closed)

 Informal revenue generation also provides an avenue to study citizen-state relationships at the local level, where the majority of informal taxes and fees are collected in low-income countries.
 Research may usefully explore the relationship between informal revenue generation and decentralisation, asking, for example:

 - What is the relationship between informal taxing actors and citizens?
-How are informal taxes enforced and how do they relate to public goods provision?
+How are informal taxes enforced and how do they relate to public good provision?
 How do taxpayers perceive informal revenue generation and informal taxing actors?

 - What is the relationship between informality and the state?
 Under what conditions does informal revenue generation undermine, bolster, or otherwise shape citizen relationships with local and national state institutions?

-- How can policymakers engage with informal revenue generation in way that encourages fairer and more equitable outcomes?
-Under what conditions can hybrid formal–informal relationships lead to more positive outcomes?
+- How can policymakers engage with informal revenue generation in a way that encourages fairer and more equitable outcomes?
+Under what conditions can hybrid formal-informal relationships lead to more positive outcomes?

 Taxation and the informal economy